wdescamps/side_projects/ObsidianGPT/MyNewVault/ Audio Data/ Deep Q.md

 This code defines a simple DQN agent using TensorFlow and Keras.
 The agent can be trained on a custom environment using a for loop to interact with the environment and calling the `remember`, `act`, and `replay` methods to update the model.

+## Resources

+a.
+DeepMind's DQN paper: "Human-level control through deep reinforcement learning" - The original research paper that introduced the Deep Q Network model. (https://www.nature.com/articles/nature14236)
+b.
+OpenAI's Spinning Up: An educational resource that provides a comprehensive understanding of reinforcement learning, including implementation guides for models like DQN. (https://spinningup.openai.com/en/latest/algorithms/dqn.html)
+c.
+TensorFlow & Keras Implementation: A tutorial on how to implement a Deep Q-Network using popular deep learning frameworks like TensorFlow and Keras. (https://towardsdatascience.com/creating-a-custom-openai-gym-environment-to-simulate-stock-trading-e4c91996901d)

 **See Also**:

 - [[ Mel Frequency Cepstral Coefficients (MFCC)]]